nicheng404/COMP1110-Lab-Exercises/src/comp1110/lab3/README.md

 ## Purpose

-In this lab you will develop a very simple object-oriented Java program, learn about the stack trace, practise debugging a more complex program and will form groups for the group assignment.
+In this lab you will learn more about object-orientation and develop a very simple object-oriented Java program.

 **Your tutor will mark your engagement during the lab.**